balancednetwork/balanced-contracts/tests/tests_guide.md

 Testing in t-bears
 - Step 1 : Test files are inside `core_contracts` `tests` .
 - Step 2 : Now you just need to change the file path for tests files and test-scenarios files.
-- Step 3 : You can run tests in t-bears using a command : tbears test test_file_name .
+- Step 3 : You can run tests in t-bears using a command in terminal: tbears test test_file_name .
 Here, test_file_name is tests.
     If you want to run some specific tests only then you can comment out other test files and run that test.
 - Test files:
     - test_loan_add_collateral.py - This file tests different cases of addCollateral method in loans score.